MLHale/GenCyber-web-content/day3/day3-url-analysis.md

  ![geotagging](../img/phishing/clinton.png)

-To prevent inadvertent sharing of geolocation data, turn of **location services** for social media applications.
+To prevent inadvertent sharing of geolocation data, turn off **location services** for social media applications.
 Also, remove geotags from photos before sharing them on social media.
 Here is some more guidance: http://teachingprivacy.org/prevention/#location

-Here is a twitter setting (Settings --> Security and Privacy) to delete any previously tagged locations.
+For instance, if you have a twitter account, there is a setting (Settings --> Security and Privacy) to delete any previously tagged locations.

 ![geotagging](../img/phishing/deletelocation.png)

 Protecting privacy requires __Information Hiding__.
-Deleting or hiding metadata prevents sensitive patterns to be learned over time.
+Deleting or hiding metadata prevents sensitive patterns from being learned over time.
 This is true even for encrypted `https` Internet traffic.
 While `https` encryption protects message contents, it still reveals the communication endpoints.
-Over time an accurate communication graph can be built by examining such communications.
+Over time an accurate communication graph can be built by examining many such communications.
 To conceal  browsing patterns over the Internet, Virtual Private Networks (VPN) are very effective.
+VPNs work by forming a tunnel between your current connection and a known network (such as the unomaha network).
+Once a tunnel is formed, all requests you make appear as if they originate from within the known network, since they emanate from the location you have tunneled to.

 [Top](#table-of-contents)